Paolo Portoghesi

-Paolo Portoghesi (born 2 November 1931, Rome) is an Italian architect, theorist, historian and professor of architecture at the University La Sapienza in Rome.
-He is a former president of the architectural section of the Venice Biennale (1979–92), Editor-in-chief of the journal Controspazio (1969–83), and dean of the Faculty of Architecture at the Politecnico di Milano university (1968–78).
+Paolo Portoghesi (2 November 1931 – 30 May 2023) was an Italian architect, theorist, historian, and professor of architecture at the Sapienza University of Rome.
+He was president of the architectural section of the Venice Biennale (1979–1992), editor-in-chief of the journal Controspazio (1969–1983), and dean of the Faculty of Architecture at the Politecnico di Milano university (1968–1978).

+Biography

-Portoghesi studied architecture at the Faculty of Architecture at the University of Rome, completing his studies in 1957.
+Portoghesi was born on November 2, 1931, in Rome.
+He studied architecture at the Faculty of Architecture at the Sapienza University of Rome, completing his studies in 1957.
 He began teaching the history of criticism at the same faculty in 1961.
 Portoghesi opened an architectural practice with architect-engineer Vittorio Gigliotti (born 1921) in Rome in 1964.
+His first project was an interior design commission for an office building of ENPAS in Pistoia and its headquarters in Lucca.

-He has specialized in teaching and researching Classical architecture, especially Baroque architecture, and in particular Borromini, but also Michelangelo.
+Portoghesi specialised in teaching and researching Classical architecture, especially Baroque architecture, and in particular Borromini, but also Michelangelo.
+He taught at the Politecnico di Milano’s School of Architecture from 1967 until he became its dean from 1968 to 1976.
+He then transferred to the Sapienza University and worked as a full professor.

 His interest in more contemporary architecture coincided largely with that of his colleague in Rome, Bruno Zevi, in championing a more organic form of modernism, evident in, for instance, the work of Victor Horta and Frank Lloyd Wright, and in Italy with neorealism and the Liberty style.
 This attitude has continued throughout Portoghesi's career, and is clearly visible in his own architecture.
 It is also evident in his concern for the studies of nature, brought to the fore in his more recent book Nature and Architecture (2000).

+Portoghesi died on 30 May 2023, at the age of 91.